lcdb/lcdb-wf/docs/config.rst

 <http://snakemake.readthedocs.io/en/latest/snakefiles/configuration.html>`_,
 making it easy to run these workflows on many different cluster environments.

-Snakemake, and these workflows, are designed to decouple the code from the configuration.
+Snakemake and these workflows are designed to decouple the code from the configuration.
 If you are running the workflows on NIH's Biowulf cluster, you don't need to change anything.

 If you are running on a different cluster, you should inspect the following files:

 - `include/WRAPPER_SLURM`
 - the `config/clusterconfig.yaml` files in each workflow directory you will be